 Grab two jumpers that are two sizes too big so that they will last: you know that you're going to tumble dry them to the death anyway.
 You could always roll the sleeves up in the meantime.

-You reason that your child will grow into them and he won't have to look like a moron for that long.
+You reason that your child will grow into them and he won't have to look like a total moron for that long.

 3. Pop into M&S to ensure that you buy high quality shirts and trousers that can go the distance (ie: endure playground knee skids, Thursday's bi-weekly fajita spillages, rugby tackles in torrential rain and incessant exposure to 60 degree heat and spin cycles over the next year).